0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 8.3.
 Grafana and Alertmanager

-- **Grafana** — a data visualization platform integrated with Prometheus, Elasticsearch, and PostgreSQL for a comprehensive view of metrics and logs.
+- **Grafana** — the primary platform for data visualization, integrated with Prometheus, Elasticsearch, and PostgreSQL to provide a unified view of system metrics and logs.
-- **Alertmanager** — a component responsible for routing and sending alerts via email and Telegram based on defined rules.
+- **Alertmanager** — manages the routing, grouping, and dispatching of alerts via email and Telegram based on predefined rules.

 ---

 ### Chapter 9: Automation and GitOps: Optimizing Deployment Processes

-StreamForge implements a GitOps approach that automates and simplifies deployment and infrastructure management processes, minimizing manual intervention and increasing reliability.
+StreamForge is managed through a strict GitOps methodology, which automates and streamlines deployment and infrastructure management, thereby minimizing manual intervention and enhancing system reliability.

 #### 9.1.
 GitLab Runner

-The CI/CD pipeline is built on GitLab CI and uses `kaniko` for secure container image building without the need for a Docker Daemon.
+CI/CD pipelines are powered by GitLab CI, utilizing `kaniko` for secure, daemonless container image builds directly within the Kubernetes cluster.

 - The Runner operates in a `kubernetes` executor with a `nodeSelector` on node `k2w-9` for optimal resource distribution.
 - Minio-based caching is supported to speed up the build process.